Date Published

 According to the latest update, Canadian employers applying for the Labour Market Assessment Canada (LMIA) under the low-wage stream of the Temporary Foreign Worker Program (TFWP) will now have to advertise longer and try to recruit youth before they can hire a foreign worker.
 Earlier than the latest update, the Canadian employers were required to advertise for at least four weeks, but with the new rules and regulations, employers will now have to advertise for a minimum of eight consecutive weeks, double the previous requirements.

-Understand Why an LMIA Certificate is Being Issued. ?
+Understand Why an LMIA Certificate is Being Issued?

 The LMIA certificate is an assurance provided by the Canadian employer that they need a foreign worker to fill in a job position.
 It illustrates that no Canadian permanent resident or citizen is available for the role.

-In order to recruit any international candidate, the Canadian employer requires an LMIA certificate. \This entire process helps the Canadian government protect the local labour market.
-It ensures that hiring an international individual will not negatively impact employment opportunities, wages, and working conditions of the Canadians.
+In order to recruit any international candidate, the Canadian employer requires an LMIA certificate.
+This entire process helps the Canadian government protect the local labour market.
+It ensures that hiring an international individual will not negatively impact employment opportunities, wages, and working conditions of Canadians.
 The reason for the strict rules were the increasing youth unemployment in the country.

 In order to safeguard the interests of Canadian citizens or permanent residents while addressing the labour shortage in the country, the Canadian government has imposed certain requirements such as: